Guo Nüwang: As empress consort

 After Guo Nüwang became empress, she was said to have been a good leader of the imperial consorts, treating them well and disciplining them appropriately when they acted improperly, while hiding their faults from Cao Pi.
 She also appeared to have lived thriftily.
 Also, in 226, at the urging of her mother-in-law Empress Dowager Bian, she interceded on Cao Hong's behalf, allowing Cao Hong to be spared his life even though Cao Pi had previous grudges against him.

 Empress Guo had no sons or recorded children.
 Cao Pi's eldest son Cao Rui, by Lady Zhen, was therefore considered the presumptive heir, but because of his mother's fate was not created crown prince, but only Prince of Pingyuan.
-(He was inconsistently described as having been raised by Empress Guo or by Cao Pi's concubine Consort Li.)
+(Note: He was inconsistently described as having been raised by Empress Guo or by Cao Pi's concubine Consort Li.)
 While she was empress, she apparently had a cordial relationship with Cao Rui.
 There was no evidence that she opposed his candidacy when Cao Pi, seriously ill in 226, created him crown prince.
 Cao Pi died soon after, and Cao Rui ascended the throne.

 As empress dowager

 The new emperor, although he posthumously honoured his mother as an empress, honoured his stepmother as empress dowager, and he bestowed members of her family with wealth and titles.
 She died on 14 March 235 and was buried on 16 April 235 with honours befitting an empress alongside her husband Cao Pi.
 Her family remained honoured by her stepson.

 How Empress Dowager Guo came to die, however, is a matter of historical controversy.
 The Weilüe and Han Jin Chunqiu stated that at some point during Cao Rui's reign, Consort Li told him Empress Dowager Guo's role in Lady Zhen's death – and further told him that after Lady Zhen died, it was at Empress Dowager Guo's suggestion that she was buried with her hair covering her face and her mouth filled with rice grain shells – so that even after her death she would be unable to complain.
 Cao Rui became enraged and confronted Empress Dowager Guo – who could not deny her involvement directly.
 He then forced her to commit suicide, and, while he buried her with the honours befitting an empress, he had her face covered with her hair (so that she would never see sunlight ever again), and her mouth filled with rice grain shells (so that she could never say anything in the afterlife).
+(Note: When recording Lady Guo's death, Zizhi Tongjian indicated that Lady Guo died in fear after Cao Rui pressed her multiple times on Lady Zhen's death.)

-However, even after her death, her family continued to be favoured by Cao Rui especially her cousin Guo Biao, who was granted succession to Guo Nuwang's father's posthumous fief and promoted to a general.
+However, even after her death, her family continued to be favoured by Cao Rui especially her cousin Guo Biao (郭表), who was granted succession to Guo Nuwang's father's posthumous fief and promoted to a general.